Governance, productivity and economic development: Analytical results

 \subsection{Equilibrium outcomes with and without intervention}

 First, we compute the equilibrium in the absence of intervention. \begin{lemma} Let Assumption \ref{tractable1} be satisfied.
-Assume that two productivities are different, i.e. $A_2\not=A_1$.
+Assume that two productivities are different, i.e., $A_2\not=A_1$.
 Focus on the case without interventions: $\tau_{i,t}=\gamma_{i,t}=0$ for any $i,t$.
 There exists a unique equilibrium.
 In equilibrium, we have

-\end{lemma} \begin{proof} See Appendix \ref{appendix}. \end{proof} In the absence of government intervention, the economy outputs (aggregate capital $K_1$ and aggregate GDP $Y_1$) at date $1$ are defined by the initial endowment $\omega_{i,0}$, saving/investment preferences $\beta_i$, and aunomonous productivities $A_i$, $i = 1,2$
+\end{lemma} \begin{proof} See Appendix \ref{appendix}. \end{proof} In the absence of government intervention, the economic outcomes (aggregate capital $K_1$ and aggregate GDP $Y_1$) at date $1$ are defined by the initial endowment $\omega_{i,0}$, saving/investment preferences $\beta_i$ (i.e., rate of time discount), and autonomous productivities $A_i$, $i = 1,2$

 In the presence of intervention, we have the following result.